-“Pelvic rehab” may be defined generally as physical therapy to restore the pelvic region to a more functional and/or less painful state.
-Reasons for seeking pelvic rehab may include anything from pain to leakage to lack of coordination.
-Bladder, vaginal and bowel dysfunction treatment with physical therapy is well-studied and proven effective (especially incontinence, prolapse, urgency and frequency).
-It is thrilling to know we can regain control over our bodies, in many cases without surgery and pharmacology.
-Physical therapy is one of the least invasive and most beneficial methods for treating functional bowel, bladder and sexual dysfunctions.
+What is “Pelvic rehab” anyway?
+Basically we help the pelvis work right.
+It may be defined generally as physical therapy to restore the pelvic region to a more functional and/or less painful state.
+Pelvic rehab treats anything from pain to leakage to lack of coordination.
+Treatment of bladder, genital, abdominal, pelvic girdle and bowel dysfunction with physical therapy is well-studied and proven effective (especially incontinence, prolapse, urgency and frequency).
+It is thrilling to know we can regain control over our bodies, in many cases without surgery and medication.
+Physical therapy is one of the least invasive and most beneficial methods for treating functional abdominal, bowel, bladder and sexual dysfunctions.

-While the treatment for pain in the pelvic region is different than bowel or bladder treatment, many of the interventions may overlap.
+What about pelvic pain specifically?
+Pelvic pain is treated differently than bowel or bladder issues, but many of the interventions may overlap.
+Pelvic pain is also different than other chronic pain conditions and should be treated as such.
+The interaction between the musculo-skeletal system and the viscera (organs) is critical to address.
 Research regarding pelvic pain (and chronic pain in general) has been undergoing a major and exciting transformation over the past 10-20 years (see Resources section for links to pain research websites).
-Along with that research, PT techniques for pain reduction have radically as well.
+Along with that research, PT techniques for pain reduction have radically changed as well.

-The pelvic region encompasses the areas from the abdomen/mid-back to the upper thighs (this includes all of the organs, muscles, joints/bones, connective tissue and lymphatics).
-Evaluation and treatment for pelvic conditions, however, usually includes more bodily regions than just the pelvis.
-Complete treatment must address any issues from head to toe since all areas of the body affect each other.
-Effective treatment should also include more disciplines than just physical therapy.
-A good PT will address all aspects of care required for a client’s full recovery, including working closely with other providers (physicians, counselors, chiropractors, massage therapists, nutritionists, etc).
+Do you just treat the pelvis?
+The pelvic region encompasses the areas from the abdomen/mid-back to the upper thighs (this includes all of the organs, muscles, nerves, joints/bones, connective tissue and lymphatics).
+Evaluation and treatment for pelvic conditions, however, usually includes more regions than just the pelvis.
+Complete treatment must address issues from head to toe since all areas of the body affect each other.
+Effective treatment also may include more disciplines than physical therapy alone.
+A good PT will address all aspects of care required for a client’s full recovery, including working closely with other providers (physicians, performance specialists, counselors, chiropractors, massage therapists, nutritionists, etc).

-One of the most frequently asked questions I hear is “how on Earth did you get into this?”.
-I find the abdominal and pelvic region fascinating – that’s the best reason I can give.
+How on Earth did you get into this?
+The abdominal and pelvic region is fascinating!
+It’s the connecting point – the center of the body – and PT for this region is fun!
+Who says PT has to hurt or be boring?
 I learn from my highly-motivated and educated patients daily, from dedicated researchers, clinicians and body-workers every chance I get, and from a variety of research sources, books, articles, blogs and websites as often as possible.
 In exchange, I offer the most caring, effective, educated and intuitive treatment of which I am able for relief of whatever brings you through my door.